All Episodes

 Yeah, absolutely.

-I mean, we we have to delve a little bit deeper and find out exactly, and this is going to require interviewing everybody involved again, because it appears that they were not being truthful at all.
+And this is going to require interviewing everybody involved again because it appears that they were not being truthful at all.

 They're going to need to get to the bottom of this.

-And I believe also we'll find out at other agencies uh like the CIA.
+And I believe also we'll find out at other agencies like the CIA.

 And remember, we've discussed this before because James Clapper has been outed.

-Um it was a story that we broke early in the year that Clapper was under suspicion by the uh House Intelligence Committee and other committees investigating for leaking information on the dossier to the New York Times and setting up that meeting with Comey, um, that briefing that Comey did with then President elect Trump and and President Obama in order to get that information out into the media.
+It was a story that we broke early in the year that Clapper was under suspicion by the House Intelligence Committee and other committees investigating for leaking information on the dossier to the New York Times and setting up that meeting with Comey, that briefing that Comey did with then President-elect Trump and President Obama in order to get that information out into the media.

 That is what Intel sources have told me over and over again.